 Profile

 Maggie received a B.A. in the history of art and architecture and German studies from Brown University and an M.A. in the humanities program at the University of Chicago.
-She has held positions at various museums and institutions, including, most recently, The Museum of Modern Art, New York, where she worked as a Curatorial Assistant in the Department of Drawings and Prints.
+Prior to her graduate studies, she taught English for a year in Berlin through Fulbright Germany.
+Her research has been supported by The Robert V. Storr Research and Travel Fund, the Princeton Institute for International and Regional Studies (PIIRS), and a Foreign Language and Area Studies (FLAS) Fellowship from the U.S. Department of Education.
+Beyond her academic work, she has held positions at various museums and institutions, including, most recently, The Museum of Modern Art, New York, where she worked as a Curatorial Assistant in the Department of Drawings and Prints.

 Selected Publications